jeff-zucker/solid-file-client/README.md

     const { LINKS } = SolidFileClient
     await copyFolder( source, target, {links: LINKS.INCLUDE_POSSIBLE} )
 ```
-With readFolder()'s links:include and links:includePossible option flags, the links for the folder are a property of the folder object and the links for contained resources are in the file objects.
+With readFolder()'s links:include and links:include_possible option flags, the links for the folder are a property of the folder object and the links for contained resources are in the file objects.
 For example:
 ```javascript
       let folder = await readFolder( url, {links:"include"} )
       console.log(folder.links.meta || "no .meta for this folder")